lsloan/mwrite-peer-review/docs/development-environment-setup.md

 $ source config/local/server.env
 ```

-*(Tip: You can combine the above two commands in a bash alias to save a few keystrokes.)*
+*(Tip: You can combine the above two commands in a bash alias to save a few keystrokes.
+I.e., put the following in your
-*I.e., put the following in your `~/.bashrc`: `alias mpr='source venv/bin/activate && source config/local/server.env'`'*
+`~/.bashrc`: `alias mpr='source venv/bin/activate && source config/local/server.env'`)*

 ### Install Backend Dependencies